The Hottentot

 The Hottentot is a lost 1929 American all-talking sound pre-Code comedy film directed by Roy Del Ruth and starring Edward Everett Horton and Patsy Ruth Miller.
-It is based on the 1920 Broadway play The Hottentot by William Collier, Sr. and Victor Mapes.
+It is based on the 1920 Broadway play The Hottentot by William Collier Sr. and Victor Mapes.

 A previous silent version was produced by Thomas H. Ince in 1922, starring Douglas MacLean.

 Plot

-Sam Harrington (Edward Everett Horton) has a lifelong terror of horses—so naturally, he finds himself impersonating a champion steeplechase rider.
+Sam Harrington has a lifelong terror of horses—so naturally, he finds himself impersonating a champion steeplechase rider.

-Sam is in love with Peggy Fairfax (Patsy Ruth Miller), an avid horsewoman who lives on a country estate with her brother Alec (Stanley Taylor) and a lively circle of friends who admire daring riders and fine horses.
-Hoping to matchmake, the mischievous Mrs. Chadwick (Gladys Brockwell) invites Sam from California to visit Peggy under false pretenses.
+Sam is in love with Peggy Fairfax, an avid horsewoman who lives on a country estate with her brother and a lively circle of friends who admire daring riders and fine horses.
+Hoping to matchmake, the mischievous Mrs. Chadwick invites Sam from California to visit Peggy under false pretenses.
 She has convinced everyone he is S. Jay Harrington, the famous steeplechase champion.
 In truth, Sam has never been on a horse.

 With the big steeplechase race fast approaching, the Fairfax household is in a frenzy.
-Ollie Gilford (Edmund Breese) is desperate to find someone who can ride Hottentot, a wild and unmanageable horse.
+Ollie Gilford is desperate to find someone who can ride Hottentot, a wild and unmanageable horse.
 Meanwhile, Peggy needs a brave jockey to ride her own prized horse, Bountiful, in her colors.

 When Sam arrives, everyone assumes their problems are solved.
 Mrs. Chadwick and Ollie strong-arm him into agreeing to ride Hottentot, and Peggy—unaware of Sam's fear—asks him to ride Bountiful instead.
 Sam agrees, thinking it might buy him time.
 To him, one horse is as terrifying as another.

 As the race nears, Sam is paralyzed with fear and desperate to escape.
-Fortunately for him, the clever butler Swift (Douglas Gerrard), whose loyalty Sam has purchased with generous tips, devises a scheme to spare him: he sneaks Bountiful out of her stall and hides her, hoping to cancel Sam's participation entirely.
-Unfortunately, Larry Crawford (Edward Earle), a skilled equestrian and Sam's romantic rival, witnesses the act and becomes suspicious.
+Fortunately for him, the clever butler Swift, whose loyalty Sam has purchased with generous tips, devises a scheme to spare him: he sneaks Bountiful out of her stall and hides her, hoping to cancel Sam's participation entirely.
+Unfortunately, Larry Crawford, a skilled equestrian and Sam's romantic rival, witnesses the act and becomes suspicious.